cube2222/octosql/README.md

 Documentation for the available functions: https://github.com/cube2222/octosql/wiki/Function-Documentation

 ## Architecture
-An OctoSQL invocation gets processed in multiple stages.
+An OctoSQL invocation gets processed in multiple phases.

 ### SQL AST
 First, the SQL query gets parsed into an abstract syntax tree.
-This stage only rules out syntax errors.
+This phase only rules out syntax errors.

 ### Logical Plan
 The SQL AST gets converted into a logical query plan.
 This plan is still mostly a syntactic validation.
 It's the most naive possible translation of the SQL query.
 However, this plan already has more of a map-filter-reduce form.